MShahzadMughal/python-online-ide/README.md

    repository allowing to have the complete experience.
 3. Open the HTML file `dist/index.html` in a browser.
 4. Enjoy!

+### Docker Setup
+1. Clone this repository using `git clone git@github.com:open-education-polito/python-online.git`
+2. Run `docker build . -t oep-python-online`
+3. Run `docker run -p 8080:8080 oep-python-online`
+4. Browse `localhost:8080` and you should find the application up and running.

 ### Hacking
 Since this project has different purposes, it has been developed using JS